At Our Lady & St Patrick's, our key intention is to use our local area as a starting point for learning:

 From these local starting points and experiences, we strive to expand children’s knowledge and understanding more widely as they grow through school, allowing them opportunities to make links to national and international places, people and events.

-As a Coastal area, we also try to optimise this unique location as much as we can, to enhance the children's learning.
+As a Coastal area, we try to optimise this unique location as much as we can, to enhance the children's learning.
 This can be through visits to our local beaches and to the shore-line to hunt for fossils.
-It can be through train rides up and down the coast for our younger children - for example Early Years have a holiday on the beach at Silloth and our Year 2 children travel down the coast to St Bees by train, to enjoy a day on the beach.
+It can be through train rides up and down the coast for our younger children - for example Early Years go on holiday to the beach at Silloth, and our Year 2 children travel down the coast to St Bees by train, to enjoy a day on the beach.